A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Introduction

-In order to define a complexity profile for which Ashby's law holds, we have to define what it means for a system to effectively match its environment.
-Thus, in \cref{sec:gen}, we define a multi-component version of the law of requisite variety.
-In \cref{sec:prof}, we formally define what constitutes a complexity profile and what criterion must be satisfied for it to capture the multi-scale law of requisite variety and the tradeoff between complexities at various scales.
-In \cref{sec:class}, we define a class of complexity profiles that satisfy such criteria.
+In order to define a complexity profile for which the multi-scale law of requisite variety holds, we first have to define what it means for a multi-component system to effectively match its environment (\cref{sec:gen}).
+Then, in \cref{sec:prof}, we formally define what constitutes a complexity profile and what criterion must be satisfied for it to capture the multi-scale law of requisite variety and the tradeoff between complexities at various scales.
+In \cref{sec:class}, we define a class of complexity profiles that satisfy such criteria and examine some of its properties.

 Such a class does not provide a single complexity profile; rather, a complexity profile is assigned for each way of partitioning the system.
-Choosing a method of partitioning the system is analogous to choosing a coordinate system onto which the multi-scale complexity of the system can be projected (which breaks the permutation symmetry corresponding to the relabeling of system components).
-The fact that the profile depends on the partitioning method reflects the fact that there is no single way to coarse-grain a system, although, of course, some coarse-graining choices are more useful/better reflect system structure than others.
-But if a system matches its environment, it will do so in any coordinate system, and so the the system must have at least as much complexity as the environment at all scales, regardless of which partitioning method is chosen.
-Thus, this formalism gives an entire class of constraints that must be satisfied: as long as the system and its environment are partitioned/coarse-grained in the same way, the system matching its environment implies that the system must have greater than or equal complexity at all scales.
-This condition holds for all partitioning/coarse-graining schemes and therefore provides more flexibility and information than a single complexity profile would.
+Choosing a method of partitioning the system is analogous to choosing a coordinate system onto which the multi-scale complexity of the system can be projected (breaking the permutation symmetry corresponding to the relabeling of system components).
+The fact that the profile depends on the partitioning method reflects the fact that there is no single way to coarse-grain a system, although some coarse-graining choices are more useful/better reflect system structure than others.
+However, the efficacy of a system in a particular environment is independent of the choice of coordinate system; thus, regardless of which partitioning scheme is chosen, an effective system will have at least as much complexity as the environment at all scales.
+This formalism therefore gives an entire class of constraints that must be satisfied: as long as the system and its environment are partitioned/coarse-grained in the same way, the system's complexity matching/exceeding its environment's at all scales provides a necessary condition for system efficacy.